ECITB Technical Tests

 An ECITB Technical Test provides a snapshot of an individual’s current ability – much like an MOT.
 A test might be carried out for various reasons, such as a contractual requirement or in relation to a specific industry skills need (such as Mechanical Joint Integrity Offshore).
 Technical Tests focus on related aspects of craft and technical disciplines and test both an individual’s knowledge of, and then their ability to perform, a specific industry task.
 Tests typically take one or two hours to complete, which means the same individual can take tests in several different skills in a day.

 Craftspeople and technicians who require immediate proof of highly job-specific skills and knowledge should sit ECITB Technical Tests.
 Candidates will probably have existing qualifications, although those qualifications might not be recent or job-specific.

 No. Technical Tests are more specific and immediate.
 A Technical Test examines a candidate’s current ability to perform a defined task where as a Vocational Qualification takes longer to complete and covers a broader subject area.
 ECITB Technical Tests follow National Occupational Standards, which means they combine critical skills and knowledge testing with health and safety training.

 A Knowledge-Only Test assesses a candidate’s understanding of the theory behind a job-specific skill.
 Candidates must provide photo identification, National Insurance number, email address and complete the ECITB data consent form.
 The test centre will also take a digital photo for ECITB records.
-The test is taken on computer or tablet with no supporting materials or use of assistance from personal devices.
+This type of engineering technical test is taken on computer or tablet with no supporting materials or use of assistance from personal devices.
 Test centres operate a clear desk policy and an invigilator will be present to administer the test session.